spaceandtimelabs/sxt-proof-of-sql/crates/proof-of-sql/README.md

 ## Examples

 Proof of SQL comes with example code demonstrating its usage.
 You can find the examples in the `crates/proof-of-sql/examples` folder.
-Below are explainations of how to run some of these examples:
+Below are explanations of how to run some of these examples:

 ### "Hello World" Example